zulip/zulip/docs/testing/linters.md

 You can use the `-h` option for `lint` to see its usage.
-One particular flag to take note of is the `--modified` flag, which enables you to only run lint checks against files that are modified in your git repo.
+One particular flag to take note of is the `--modified` flag, which enables you to only run lint checks against files that are modified in your Git repo.
 Most of the "sub-linters" respect this flag, but some will continue to process all the files.
 Generally, a good workflow is to run with `--modified` when you are iterating on the code, and then run without that option right before committing new code.